-The BSBI has two recorders covering Hampshire – one for the north, one for the south.
+The BSBI has two recorders covering Hampshire – one for the north and one for the south.
 They collaborate with the Wildlife Trust through the Hampshire Flora Group, which publishes a twice-yearly newsletter and organises field meetings and workshops.
-Flora Group membership is free to Trust members.
+Flora Group membership is free to trust members.
 Everyone is welcome, whether expert or beginner.

 Many more exciting resources are available on the BSBI’s national web site.